javascript-tutorial/en.javascript.info/1-js/02-first-steps/03-strict-mode/article.md

 ...
 ```

-Quite soon we're going to learn functions (a way to group commands) soon, so let's note in advance that `"use strict"` can be put at the beginning of a function.
+Quite soon we're going to learn functions (a way to group commands), so let's note in advance that `"use strict"` can be put at the beginning of a function.
 Doing that enables strict mode in that function only.
 But usually people use it for the whole script.

 ````warn header="Ensure that \"use strict\" is at the top"
 Please make sure that `"use strict"` is at the top of your scripts, otherwise strict mode may not be enabled.